 Fits in an airplane cabin?
 Yes

 If you like to “take the beaten path” and have planned some adventurous excursions in the near future, you’re going to want to have a jogging travel stroller on your side.
 But which one is best?
-It’s undeniably the Baby jogger city mini GT2.
+It’s undeniably the Baby Jogger City mini GT2.
 There are lots of reasons to love this travel stroller.

-Highest Weight Limit
+Highest Weight Limit (And Car Seat Compatible!)

 All-Wheel Suspension

-Okay, so the gb Pockit+ comes with front lock swivel wheels that offer a smooth glide over rough terrains.
+Okay, so the gb Pockit+ comes with lock swivel front wheels that offer a smooth glide over rough terrains.
 But it’s missing one crucial thing: all-wheel suspension!
-The Baby jogger city comes with all-wheel suspension so that you can ensure the smoothest ride possible for your child – even if you travel on top of jagged rocks, sandy shorelines, or other rugged terrains.
+The Baby Jogger City comes with all-wheel suspension so that you can ensure the smoothest ride possible for your child – even if you travel on top of jagged rocks, sandy shorelines, or other rugged terrains.

 Adjustable Handlebar